-A Look at the Surprising Aftermath of Bill and Melinda Gates' Divorce Filing - E!
+A Look at the Surprising Aftermath of Bill Gates and Melinda Gates' Divorce - E!
 Online

 Bill Gates—who started Microsoft with Paul Allen in 1975, when the idea of personal computers in every home was still science fiction—met Melinda French on the job in 1987, about four months after she joined Microsoft, the only woman in the company's 10-person MBA recruitment class that year.

 The high school valedictorian and Duke University grad, whose father brought home an Apple II when she was 14, sparking her interest in programming, sat in one of only two open seats at a trade fair dinner in New York and Bill arrived and took the other chair.
-Melinda later said of the CEO, "he was funnier than I expected him to be."
+Melinda later said of the CEO that he "was funnier than I expected him to be."

 Some months went by before Bill first asked her out, taking the opportunity when they bumped into each other (not literally) in the parking lot on a Saturday.
-"Everybody seemed to work on a Saturday at Microsoft," Melinda explained in the Jan.
-20 episode of the What's Her Story With Sam & Amy podcast.
+"Everybody seemed to work on a Saturday at Microsoft," Melinda explained on the Jan.
+20, 2021, episode of the What's Her Story With Sam & Amy podcast.
 But he suggested two weeks from Friday, and she informed him that wasn't spontaneous enough for her, that she had no idea what she'd be up to that far ahead.

-He got her number (and the message) and called to see if she was available for a drink that night, after the myriad meetings on his schedule.
+He got her number (and the message) and called to see if she was available for a drink that night, after the various meetings on his schedule.

 They bonded over brainteasers and puzzles, board games and music.
 His favorite book was The Great Gatsby—and she'd read it twice.

 "How does Melinda make you feel?" she recalled someone asking Bill in her 2019 book The Moment of Lift: How Empowering Women Changes the World.
-"Amazingly, she makes me feel like getting married," he replied.
+His reply: "Amazingly, she makes me feel like getting married."

 Melinda didn't share the identity of that particular confidante, but in 1997 Bill told TIME that he consulted his ex-girlfriend and fellow tech wiz Ann Winblad before popping the question.

 "When I was off on my own thinking about marrying Melinda, I called Ann and asked for her approval," he shared.
 Ann told the magazine, "I said she'd be a good match for him because she had intellectual stamina."

 Bill and Melinda got engaged in 1993 and, having already talked about starting a foundation, married in Hawaii on Jan.
 1, 1994.
 Willie Nelson performed at the nuptials.

-Meanwhile, Bill made no secret of the fact that he and Ann, who had traveled to Brazil, central Africa and other far-flung locations together as a couple before breaking up in 1987, continued to enjoy their tradition of annual getaways—a long weekend every spring at her beach cottage in North Carolina—with Melinda's understanding.
+Meanwhile, Bill made no secret of the fact that he and Ann, who had traveled to Brazil, Central Africa and other far-flung locations together as a couple before breaking up in 1987, continued to enjoy their tradition of annual getaways—a long weekend every spring at her beach cottage in North Carolina—with Melinda's understanding.

 "We can play putt-putt while discussing biotechnology," Bill told TIME.
-(A source told the New York Post recently that Ann is married to detective Alex Kline, brother of actor Kevin Kline.)
+(A source told the New York Post in the wake of the Gates divorce filing that Ann married detective Alex Kline, brother of actor Kevin Kline.)

-So, that wasn't very normal, but what is when your husband is busily running one of the most successful and universally well-known companies of all time?
-Even their massive house, which Bill had started building when he was a bachelor, made Melinda a little uneasy at first, mainly because it was a life decision that he had spearheaded without her.
+So, that wasn't very normal, but what is when your husband is busily running one of the most successful and universally renowned companies of all time?
+Even their massive house, which Bill had started building when he was a bachelor, made Melinda a little uneasy at first, mainly because it was a life decision he had spearheaded without her.

-"I didn't particularly want to move into that house," she admitted.
+"I didn't particularly want to move into that house," she admitted in her book.
 "In fact, I didn't feel like Bill and I were on the same page of what we wanted, and we had little time to discuss it.
 So in the middle of all that, I think I had a crisis of self.
 Who do I want to be in this marriage.
 And it pushed me to figure out who I was and what I wanted to do."

-Melinda recalled in the book how "shocked" Bill was when she told him during her first pregnancy that, after nine years of rising through the ranks at Microsoft, she wanted to be a stay-at-home mom (not least because he obviously wasn't going to be slowing down anytime soon).
-She was well aware they were extremely lucky to not need her income (to put it mildly), so she seized the opportunity, knowing how much it had meant to her having her mom around when she was growing up.
+Melinda recalled in the book how "shocked" Bill was when she told him during her first pregnancy that, after nine years of rising through the ranks at Microsoft, she wanted to be a stay-at-home mom (not least because he wasn't going to be slowing down anytime soon).
+She was well aware they were extremely lucky to not need her income, so she seized the opportunity, knowing how much it had meant to her having her mom around when she was growing up.

 Daughter Jennifer was born in April 1996, followed by son Rory in May 1999 and daughter Phoebe in September 2002.